-After developing a painful-looking wound following the bite, his worried owner Ahmed Ben Ahmed brought Karim to the mobile clinic in Noueil to ask SPANA vets for their help.
+After developing a painful-looking wound following the bite, his worried owner Ahmed Ben Ahmed brought eight month old Karim to the mobile clinic in Noueil to ask SPANA vets for their help.
 Karim is too young to work yet, but when he gets older, he will help Ahmed earn a living by working as an essential form of transport, carrying both goods and people.

 Our vets examined Karim and found that the wound on his neck was very inflamed and infected and he had developed a painful abscess.

 The team got to work straight away treating the young camel by draining the abscess and applying a local disinfectant to the wound.
 They advised Ahmed that he should keep cleaning the wound and using the disinfectant until his neck had healed, which would take around a month.

 Ahmed, who supports his wife and six children, was very thankful to SPANA.
 He said:

 “When the SPANA clinic came I was very relieved.
 We put our trust in them and they are always here to help us.”

 You can help us reach more animals like Karim by leaving a legacy to SPANA.